yonasBSD/wiki.rs/README.md

 ## ~ getting started ~

 To begin, create an empty directory or find one already populated with `.md` files.
-This is your deadwiki.
+This is your wikirs.
 Simply point the CLI utility at it to get going:

     $ dead my-wiki-dir/
-    -> deadwiki serving my-wiki-dir/ at http://0.0.0.0:8000
+    -> wikirs serving my-wiki-dir/ at http://0.0.0.0:8000

 Now visit http://0.0.0.0:8000/ in your browser!